kickinbahk/OptOutside/README.md

  ### Open Xcode:
 Make sure to open the project using the `OptOutside.xcworkspace` file.
 Using the `.xcodeproj` file will cause errors.

-In Xcode, click on the top level of the project in the Project Navigator (on the left hand side of xcode).
-Then under Targets click on OptOutside.
-In the teams section, set the team to your personal team.
+1. In Xcode, click on the top level of the project in the Project Navigator (on the left hand side of xcode).
+2. Then, under Targets click on OptOutside.
+3. In the teams section, set the team to your personal team.

 #
-You should now be ready to run the app
+You should now be ready to run the app by clicking the Run button at the top of Xcode.
 #

 ##### _For bug, issue and feature tracking, see [Trello Board for OptOutside](https://trello.com/b/70QnQif1/optoutside)_